JFDI-Consulting/attempt/ReadMe.md

 ### Banish the ungainly, scope-bound `try/catch/finally` forever!

 This is a very simple, lightweight library to implement functional try/catch everywhere.
 I found myself copying the code into every single project I wrote, so I decided to make it a proper library.
+It has no dependencies.

 ### Installation